-The parcel is a beachfront lot at an elevation of less than 6 m (20 ft.) above sea level.
-During high surf, sea water is pushed well into the yard of the property.
-Rainfall averages 150-200 cm (60-80 in.) per year in coastal Punalu'u, with higher rainfall toward the back of the valley (Juvik and Juvik 1998:56).
+The six parcels are beachfront lots at an elevation of less than 6 m (20 ft.) above sea level.
+During high surf, sea water is pushed well into the yards of all the properties.
+Rainfall averages 60-80 in. per year near the coast, with higher rainfall toward the back of the valley (Juvik and Juvik 1998:56).
 Punalu'u Stream is the main drainage and only perennial stream in Punalu'u Valley.
 Several intermittent streams run along ridges and gulches.
-Vegetation in the project area consists of landscaped plants and grasses.
+Vegetation consists mostly of landscaped plants and grasses.
 Soils are of the Kaena-Waialua association, described by Foote et al. (1972) as follows: